 3.3.2 Anonymous Monthly Imbalance Trading

 3.3.2.1 Current SoCalGas Platforms for Monthly Imbalance Trading: SoCalGas currently provides a platform on GasSelect for customers to give notice of their interest in trading imbalances, but it has no features beyond allowing customers to post messages in that space on GasSelect.
+GasSelect also provides an Imbalance Trading Ledger that allows for the electronic confirmation of monthly imbalance trades.

-3.3.2.2 Provider of Electronic Imbalance Trading System: SoCalGas will contract with an affiliate of Altra Energy Technologies, Inc. (ALTRA®) to provide the monthly imbalance trading platform using their Altrade® product.
-The sole source provision of this contract will be in effect through December 31, 2002.
-Once SoCalGas finalizes a contract with ALTRA, a copy of the contract will be provided to the Parties, subject to a confidentiality agreement.
-At the end of this sole-source period, any other qualified provider may provide service in competition with ALTRA.
+3.3.2.2 Provider of Electronic Imbalance Trading System: SoCalGas will use its best efforts to contract with a Third Party Service Provider (TPSP) and have in service by October 1, 2001, a platform for the anonymous trading of monthly imbalances.
+Until such time as a TPSP platform is in service the current monthly imbalance trading advertising board and ledger will be the only mechanisms available from SoCalGas and will be the only mechanism it is required to provide for monthly imbalance trading services.
+The sole source provision of this contract will be in effect for the lessor of two years or the remainder of the term of the settlement .
+Once SoCalGas finalizes a contract with the TPSP , a copy of the contract will be provided to the Parties, subject to a confidentiality agreement.
+At the end of this sole-source period, any other qualified provider may provide service in competition with the TPSP .
 At that time, SoCalGas will provide a customer service and data interface with all interested qualified providers offering electronic imbalance trading.

 3.3.2.3 Principles for Imbalance Trading System: The following principles are agreed to in order to mitigate concerns about the market relying on a sole-source provider during this market development period.